Day 01: Arrival in Kathmandu [1,300m/4,264 ft]

 Day 24: Jomsom to Pokhara: 25 minutes by flight

-After breakfast, your trekking crews will help you with your bags to the airport and offer farewell for the last time.
+After breakfast, your trekking crew will help you with your bags to the airport and offer farewell for the last time.
 Our representative in Jomsom will make all the arrangements for your flight from Jomsom to Pokhara.
 Upon reaching Pokhara, you will have to check in at the hotel.
 Then, you can either rest or stroll in the beautiful streets of Pokhara.
 Overnight in Pokhara.